 - 1. Complete a minimum of 30 credits, 15 of which must be in the major and taken through Arizona Christian University. - 2.
-Earn a minimum GPA of 2.0 for all coursework completed at Arizona Christian University and an overall GPA of 2.0 for coursework including transfer. - 3.
-Fulfill all specific course requirements for the degree. - 4.
+Earn a minimum GPA of 2.0 for all coursework completed at Arizona Christian University (except for the education program that requires an overall GPA of 2.5) and an overall GPA of 2.0 for coursework including transfer. - 3.
+Earn an overall grade point average (GPA) of 2.0 in all certificate and degree programs and a GPA of 2.0 in the major courses in all bachelor degree programs (except for the the Certified Education Program which requires an overall GPA of 2.5 and a GPA of 3.0 in their major). - 4.
+Fulfill all specific course requirements for the degree. - 5.
 File an application for graduation through the registrar's office.
-A non-refundable graduation fee must be paid in the business office, and the receipt for the fee must accompany the application for graduation. - 5.
-Pay in full all outstanding accounts or make satisfactory arrangements with the business office. - 6.
+A non-refundable graduation fee must be paid in the business office, and the receipt for the fee must accompany the application for graduation. - 6.
+Pay in full all outstanding accounts or make satisfactory arrangements with the business office. - 7.
 Receive approval for graduation from the faculty and Board of Trustees.